JustinClarkHydrologist/AZ_Hydrographer_GWSI_ManualWLEs/README.md

 Program Author: Justin Clark

-Contributors: James Dieckhoff, Michael Giansiracusa (michaeltg12@gmail.com)
+Contributors: James Dieckhoff and Michael T. Giansiracusa (michaeltg12@gmail.com)

 -This program takes data from 2 excel files and creates graphs that stand alone as PNG files.